 Layoffs are an unfortunate reality.
 It seems like just yesterday that we were talking about the more than 6,000 layoffs of Canadian workers due to restructuring at Bombardier Inc. and General Motors.
 Today, of course, it’s the coronavirus-related layoffs that has everyone on edge.

-According to Bloomberg, nearly one million Canadians joined the unemployment line in the last couple of weeks.
+According to Bloomberg, nearly one million Canadians joined the unemployment line due to COVID-19.
 The report shows the pandemic-induced shutdown of the economy has resulted in job loss or reduced work hours for 44% of Canadian households.
 So what are those cash-strapped Canadians to do?

 1. Make Immediate Preparations

-Layoffs generally come with a “heads up” from your employer, but the coronavirus has changed all that, with many workers learning of their layoff without any notice at all.
-(You may want to brush up on your rights regarding terminations, layoffs or dismissals, although not all may apply during these unusual times.)
+Getting laid off work in Canada generally comes with a “heads up” from your employer, but the coronavirus has changed all that, with many workers learning of their layoff without any notice at all.
+However, if you just got laid off suddenly, you may want to brush up on your rights regarding terminations, dismissals, or layoffs in Canada, although not all may apply during these unusual times.

 As soon as you learn about your layoff, it’s time to begin saving wherever you can.
-If you’re social distancing and staying home, this could mean canceling online subscriptions or memberships, digging into the pantry instead of ordering delivery or take-out, cutting back on smoking and drinking, switching from pricey coffees and sodas to water, or stopping any frivolous online shopping.
+If you’re social distancing and staying home, this could mean canceling online subscriptions or memberships, digging into the pantry instead of ordering delivery or take-out, cutting back on smoking and drinking, switching from pricey coffees and sodas to more affordable options, or stopping any frivolous online shopping.

 Our Budget Calculator can show you areas where you may be able to cut back and how much you could save in doing so.